Analysis of Buffer Starvation with Application to Objective QoE Optimization of Streaming Services: Starvation Analysis Via a Recursive Approach

 \section{Starvation Analysis Via a Recursive Approach}

-In this section, we present a recursive approach to compute the starvation probability based on \cite{TIT93:Citon}.
-Compared with the one using Ballot theorem, the recursive approach has less computational complexity, though without an explicit expression.
+In this section, we present a recursive approach to compute the p.g.f. of starvations based on \cite{TIT93:Citon}.
+Compared with the one using Ballot theorem, the recursive approach can handle more complicated arrival process.